pattacini/minJerk/README.md

 The auto-generated code has a clear interface composed of input and output structures and variables so as the structure and variable devoted for the handling of the parameters.
-It's thus straightforward to integrate it in a `Yarp` project to control in velocity a joint of the simulator (which should behave like an integrator).
+It's thus straightforward to integrate it in a `YARP` project to control in velocity a joint of the simulator (which should behave like an integrator).

 The [`scope.xml`](https://github.com/pattacini/minJerk/blob/master/code/scope.xml)